4 Classification: Alternative Techniques

 ## resampled performance measures.

-Warnings: “There were missing values in resampled performance measures.” means that some test folds did not contain examples of both classes.
-This is very likely with class imbalance and small datasets.
+Warnings: “There were missing values in resampled performance measures.” means that some test folds used in hyper parameter tuning did not contain examples of both classes.
+This is very likely with strong class imbalance and small datasets.

 fit